-Wardening NGOs contracted by the National Park Authority The Schleswig-Holstein National Park Authority as site manager is responsible for monitoring, coordination of scientific studies and applied research, management activities, species protection, exceptions and exemptions from the National Park Act, fines.
+The Schleswig-Holstein National Park Authority as site manager is responsible for monitoring, coordination of scientific studies and applied research, management activities, species protection, exceptions and exemptions from the National Park Act, fines.
 It acts as stakeholder in planning and permission procedures, surveillance and wardening, communication, information and education, coordination of the UNESCO Biosphere Reserve and networks. part of the State Agency for Coastal Defense, National Park and Marine Conservation Schleswig-Holstein as a subordinate authority of the MELUND.
-Lower National Park Authority (NLPV) Saxony Ministry for Environment, Energy, Building and Climate Protection of Lower Saxony Wardening NGOs contracted by the National Park Authority The Lower Saxon National Park Authority as site manager is responsible for monitoring, scientific studies, and research coordination; surveillance and wardening; communication, information and education; maintenance, development and restoration; species protection; exceptions and exemptions; fines; acts as stakeholder in planning and permission procedures; coordinates the UNESCO Biosphere Reserve. procedures, coordinates the orveoco biosphere reserve. competent authority, subordinate to the Ministry for Environment, Energy, Building and Climate Protection of Lower Saxony.
-Denmark Municipalities of Esbjerg, Fanø, Varde, Tønder Demmark Danish National Park Wadden Sea Nature Agency Environmental Protection Agency Coastal Authority The Agency for Culture and Palaces The riginity for outland and raidood The main tasks of the Agencies and Authority part of the Ministry of Environment concern: nature protection, monitoring and recovery, implementation of the Natura 2000.
-The Municipalities contribute with implementation of the Natura 2000, are responsible for the environmental impact reports and initiatives for restoration.
-The National Park runs projects for Initiatives for restoration.
-The National Lark runs projects for nature conservation, communication, education, and awareness, and is responsible for sustainable tourism initiatives.
+Hamburg National Park Authority Free and Hanseatic City of Hamburg, Ministry of Environment, Climate, Energy and Agriculture Department of Nature Conservation (BUKEA), Wardening NGO contracted by the National Park Authority The Hamburg National Park Authority as site manager is responsible for the protection of nature, environmental observation, and research, as well as environmental education and promoting the experience of nature in the National Park. part of the Hamburg Ministry of Environment Lower Saxony National Park Authority (NLPV) Ministry for Environment, Energy, Building and Climate Protection of Lower Saxony Wardening NGOs contracted by the National Park Authority The Lower Saxon National Park Authority as site manager is responsible for monitoring, scientific studies, and research coordination; surveillance and wardening; communication, information and education; maintenance, development and restoration; species protection; exceptions and exemptions; fines; acts as stakeholder in planning and permission procedures; coordinates the UNESCO Biosphere Reserve. competent authority, subordinate to the Ministry for Environment, Energy, Building and Climate Protection of Lower Saxony.
+The Netherlands Rijkswaterstaat, Natuurmonumenten, Staatsbosbeheer, Ministry of Agriculture, Nature and Food Quality, the three provinces (Groningen, Friesland, and Nord Holland), Landschap Noord-Holland, Groninger Landschap, It Fryske